cloudant-labs/graphdb-slate/source/index.md

 ### Ruby

 [CouchRest](https://github.com/couchrest/couchrest) is a CouchDB and Cloudant client with extensions for working with Rails using [CouchRest Model](https://github.com/couchrest/couchrest_model).
-Install CouchRest as a gem:

 ```
 gem install couchrest